shailesh1729/tisp/book/clustering/cluster_intro.md

-Mathematically, the dataset is a collection of $n$ data points (or objects), each of which is described by $d$ attributes, denoted by $\bX$ as
+Mathematically, the dataset is a collection of $n$ data points (or objects), each of which is described by $m$ attributes, denoted by $\bX$ as

 $$